Terje Aasland speaking

 The first major process equipment arrived in May 2022.
 The installation of the CCS plant is a meticulous operation, as the CCS plant has to be integrated into the regular cement plant without disrupting the ongoing cement production.

 The carbon capture plant became integrated into the existing cement plant in 2023.
 Testing and commissioning started in summer 2023.
-We target mechanical completion by end 2024.
+In December 2024, the facility reached mechanical completion, and in spring 2025, we are working on final adjustments and start-up of the various parts of the plant.

 How it started